Genes and dementia

 Late-onset Alzheimer’s affects people over the age of 65.
 It is the most common form of Alzheimer’s and is likely to be caused by a combination of risk factors including our age and lifestyle.
 Our genetic make-up may also play a part if we carry some ‘risk genes’.

-To date, scientists have found versions of over twenty different genes which are associated with an altered risk of Alzheimer’s.
+To date, scientists have found versions of over twenty different genes that are associated with an altered risk of Alzheimer’s.
 However, having one of these versions may only have a small effect on our risk, and there is still a lot to be understood about these genes and their importance.

-People who have one copy of APOE4 (about 25% of the population) are around three times more likely to be affected by Alzheimer’s and develop the disease at a younger age.
+People who have one copy of APOE4 (about 25% of the population) are around three times more likely to be affected by Alzheimer’s and to develop the disease at a younger age.
 A small number of people (about 2% of the population) inherit two copies of APOE4 – one from each parent.
 They may be more than eight times more likely to develop Alzheimer’s.
 However, due to other contributing factors, they still may never develop the disease.

 Is genetic testing available?